Sale sharp, Red Sox move into 1st with 8-3 romp over Royals - News 12 Now

 KANSAS CITY, Mo.
-(AP) — Chris Sale shut down the Kansas City Royals while pitching into the ninth inning, and a rag-tag bunch of Boston Red Sox filling in for injured starters pounded their way to an 8-3 victory Tuesday night that moved them into first place in the AL East.
+(AP) — Chris Sale had just shut down one of the hottest teams in baseball, helping the banged-up Boston Red Sox take over sole possession of first place in the AL East for the first time all season.

 More importantly, he got a win after going the distance in a 1-0 loss to Philadelphia last week.